statopt/static-optimizer-wp/readme.txt

 = 1.0.5 =
 * added optimization support for svg images
+* the CSS relative paths should have been resolved.
+* added demo
 * todo: show a notice if the domain name has changed & for sandbox

 = 1.0.4 =